longndt/react-course/extras/testing_strategies.md

 ---

-**Remember**: Good tests are fast, reliable, and provide confidence in your code.
+**Remember** Good tests are fast, reliable, and provide confidence in your code.
 Focus on testing behavior, not implementation details.